Doctor of Nursing Practice (DNP)

 The Doctor of Nursing Practice program at Fort Hays State University is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, (202) 887-6791.

-The RN to BSN program, MSN programs, and DNP program are all online.
+The DNP programs are all online.
 These programs do not meet the requirements for International students who require on campus courses.